horenbergerb/horenbergerb.github.io/_posts/2025-06-12-meta-memory-first-look.md

 I did find it interesting to stumble upon an example in which literal memorization of training data produces, mathematically, more generalization than rote memorization.
 I'm not sure that it really matters in the grand scheme of things, but it is a fun brain teaser.

-The jump from model logprobs to entropy approximations feels sketchy to me.
-I'd love for it to be true, but I need to think harder about it.
+~~The jump from model logprobs to entropy approximations feels sketchy to me.
+I'd love for it to be true, but I need to think harder about it.~~ Edit (06/19/25: I'm feeling better about this now).
 The empirical results seem believable, though, and I do think this is still a fun read and suggests future experiments.

 I'd like to see more fiddling with synthetic datasets to determine what kind of data various ML architectures can or cannot learn.

 So yeah, nice paper.
 Good job.